When My Body “Failed” Me: My Natural Birth Story

 But all of a sudden out of no where my back and ribs were burning.

 A sensation I’d never felt before and I hope to never feel again.
 Excruciating pain seized my back and crippled me into all fours on the floor, wailing.
-This was no longer a contraction in my mind.

 I felt as though two hands had grabbed both sides of my rib cage and were tearing them apart with the force of some disastrous mechanical machine.

 The breathing exercises weren’t helping anymore.
 The ginger, the tea, the warm compresses.
 Nothing could take this pain away.
 Yet, even in all of my pain, I do not remember feeling any fear.
 But I do remember when I began mindlessly crawling around my living room floor begging God to make it stop.
 I wouldn’t let anyone touch me.
 It was an out of body experience.
 I wasn’t myself anymore.
 I was watching myself helplessly from above.
-Mindless and animalistic.
-It was so strange.

 But I kept repeating to myself, over and over, that my body could do this.
 Women were created for this.
 My body knew how to birth this baby.
 This was the natural way.
 I was determined.